MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 You should see no output.
 Now, follow the instructions on GitHub under "...or push an existing repository from the command line"
 ~~~
 $ git remote add origin https://github.com/YOUR_GITHUB_USERNAME/molecool.git
+dgit branch -M main
-$ git push -u origin master
+git push -u origin main
 ~~~
 {: .language-bash}

 The first command adds a remote named `origin` and sets the URL to our repository.
 The word `origin` here is simply a word that is a shortcut for the location of our repository.
 We could have called it anything (like `pickle`, or `banana`, or anything we wanted), but `origin` is used by convention.
 Now, whenever we say `origin`, git knows that we really mean `https://github.com/YOUR_GITHUB_USERNAME/molecool.git`.

+The second command changes our primary branch name from `master` to `main`.
+GitHub recently decided (as of June 2020) to switch the name of your `main` branch from `master` to `main`.
+However, the `git` software will still name your primary (or first) branch `master`.
+After the second command, you will no longer see `master` when using the command `git branch` (instead seeing `main`).

-The second command copies (or "pushes") everything which we have tracked using git to `origin`.
-The word `master` means we are pushing the `master` branch.
+The third command copies (or "pushes") everything which we have tracked using git to `origin`.
+The word `main` means we are pushing the `main` branch.

 Now if you refresh the GitHub webpage you should be able to see all of the new files you added to the repository.